Dayne-Game/10012650-5211-assign3/README.md

     <source src="VSCODE.mp4" type="video/mp4">
   </video>
 </figure>
 Once Homebrew is installed copy and paste this command `brew cask install visual-studio-code` inside the terminal and press enter.

+*If you have closed/exited Terminal press command-spacebar and search terminal and press enter to open up terminal again*

 VSCode should start installing.
 You will than be asked for your Password (Computer Password not Apple ID Password) prompt at `Password: 🔑` towards the end of the installation.